apollographql/apollo-tooling/packages/apollo/README.md

    - Can use major, minor, patch, prepatch, etc for the bump type.
 If not used, the command will prompt and ask for the bump type.
    - This command updates git tags locally and on GitHub
 3. Run npm run release:start-ci-publish locally
+   - IMPORTANT: If publishing a prerelease (like `alpha`/`beta`/`rc`), set the tag that NPM will use to publish with the `APOLLO_DIST_TAG` environment variable.
+By default, if this isn't set, NPM will publish the prerelease to the `latest` tag (which isn't what we'd want).
    - Pushes a `publish/XXXXXXXXXX` tag to GitHub to trigger circle CI build
 4. Circle will notify the appropriate Apollo team slack channel when ready to release
    - Slack channel member will confirm through the Apollo Deploy Bot